 Also known as gum disease, periodontitis is the leading oral condition for both dogs and cats.
-Nationwide pet policyholders filed $10.1 million in periodontitis claims for dogs and $1.3 million in claims for cats in 2016.
-This condition is also the No. 1 cause of tooth loss in pets.
+Nationwide pet policyholders filed $19 million in dental care related claims in 2017.
+Periodontitis is also the No. 1 cause of tooth loss in pets.

 Tooth Infection, Cavity or Abscess

-Often caused as a secondary condition due to periodontitis, dog owners filed an average $341 in individual Nationwide pet insurance claims, while cat owners filed more than $376 in individualclaims during 2016.
+Often caused as a secondary condition due to periodontitis, dog owners filed an average $160 in individual Nationwide pet insurance claims, while cat owners filed more than $167 in individual claims during 2017.
 Tooth infections, cavities and abscesses are very painful conditions to pets.
 Routine brushing and bi-annual checkups can be preventative.